Amazon IHS Program – Disrupting the last mile of e-commerce logistics in India

 Amazon’s success with the IHS program motivated competitors, notably Flipkart, to launch a similar service last year.
 While not yet at the scale of Amazon, the service is also gaining traction and should see further expansion going forward.

-Given the all-round benefits that the kirana store program delivers for stakeholders, we expect that over the next few years, deliveries using such alternative channels would account for 40-50% of all e-tailer shipments.
+Given the all-round benefits that the kirana store program delivers for stakeholders, we expect that over the next few years, deliveries using such alternative channels would account for 40-50% of all internet e-commerce shipments.
 With the e-tailing industry poised to expand atleast 4x in shipment terms by 2020 (RedSeer forecasts), this would lead to a manifold increase in the scale of such programs in the future, making possible a supply chain that is cost efficient and high performing and which delivers both customer and kirana store partner delight.

 1. RedSeer’s tracks the performance of IHS program, including store owners feedback (through 50+ quarterly interviews), as a part of its E-Tailer Supply Chain Excellence Reports